szze/SpecFlowPlus-Resources/Excel-Feature-File-Format.md

 </tr>
 <tr>
 <td>Scenario tags</td>
 <td>Defined in one or more lines at the top of the sheet.
-You need to include the leading <code>@</code> in your tags.
-Tags.<br> <b>Note: Because Excel interprets the '@' character as indicating a formula, you need to add an apostrophe (') to the start of the cell's contents to indicate the contents are plain text (see the screenshot below).</b><br>
+You need to include the leading <code>@</code> in your tags.<br> <b>Note: Because Excel interprets the '@' character as indicating a formula, you need to add an apostrophe (') to the start of the cell's contents to indicate the contents are plain text (see the screenshot below).</b><br>
 Tags can be entered in a single cell and separated using whitespace, or entered in multiple cells.<br>
 <img src="http://specflow.org/screenshots/tags_in_excel.png"></img>
 </td>